Hydrogeology of Swaziland

 |Border countries||Mozambique, South Africa|

 |Urban population (2015)*||273,900 (21%)|

 |UN Human Development Index (HDI) [highest = 1] (2014)*||0.5306|

 * Source: FAO Aquastat

-More information on average rainfall and temperature for each of the climate zones in Swaziland can be seen at the Swaziland climate page.
+More information on average rainfall and temperature for each of the climate zones in Eswatini can be seen at the Eswatini climate page.